 In 1986, the association became an NGO.
 In 2005, it adopted the name SOS Villages d’Enfants Monde.
 She takes the path of development and embarks on ambitious family strengthening programs to prevent child abandonment and strengthen biological families.
 In 2010, a department dedicated to Children’s Rights has been created.
 Its projects will never stop evolving to meet new needs and new emergencies around the world.

 Involved today in projects with a social, educational or environmental dimension, it is engaged in long-term development programs centered on the protection and rights of the child, community dynamics and social cohesion, in South Africa.
-‘West (Guinea, Benin, Niger, Senegal) and Uzbekistan and is supported by the Ministry of Foreign and European Affairs (Directorate for Development Cooperation).
+‘West (Guinea, Benin, Niger, Senegal) and Uzbekistan and is supported by the Ministry of foreign and european Affairs (Directorate for Development Cooperation).

-In the field of emergency, it is mobilized over the long term, where conflicts, natural disasters and major crises (refugee crisis, climate crisis, Covid-19 crisis) endanger the lives of children and their communities, to protect them and then allow them to rebuild and strengthen their resilience.
+In the field of emergency, it is mobilized over the long term, where conflicts, natural disasters and major crises (refugee crisis, climate crisis, food crisis) endanger the lives of children and their communities, to protect them and then allow them to rebuild and strengthen their resilience.

 SOS Children’s Villages International